mantidproject/mantid/docs/source/fitting/fitfunctions/IkedaCarpenterPV.rst

 This peakshape function is designed to be used to fit time-of-flight peaks.
-In particular this function is the convolution of the Ikeda-Carpender function, which aims to model the neutron pulse shape from a moderator, and a pseudo-Voigt that models any broadening to the peak due to sample properties etc.
+In particular this function is the convolution of the Ikeda-Carpenter function (Ref [1]), which aims to model the neutron pulse shape from a moderator, and a pseudo-Voigt that models any broadening to the peak due to sample properties etc.

-The Ikeda-Carpender function is (Ref [1,3])
+The convolution of the Ikeda-Carpenter function with psuedo-Voigt is (Ref [3])

 .. math:: N \left[ (1-\eta)\Omega_G + \eta \Omega_L \right]